Point of Sale

 TouchBistro also has its own in-house solutions for many of these services.
-For instance, TouchBistro offers its own integrated reservations platform, self-ordering kiosks, KDS, and digital menu boards.
+For instance, TouchBistro offers its own integrated reservations platform, online ordering software, and KDS.
 In contrast, Square users have to rely on expensive third-party integrations for all of these functions.
 And unlike in-house solutions, not all of these integrations were created to sync directly with a restaurant POS, which increases the likelihood of errors and bugs.

 The option to add additional services on an ad hoc basis can certainly work for some very small restaurants or food trucks that don’t need a full suite of services.
 However, it presents a challenge for larger restaurants that need many different tools to run their business.
 For these larger restaurants, trying to integrate Square with a dozen different third-party apps can make things far more complicated and increase the risk of error.

 No matter what size restaurant you run, customer support is an important consideration when choosing a new POS system.

 While support is limited for Square’s Free plan, the company offers 24/7 technical support with its Plus and Premium plans.
 However, you do need to call to receive your customer support code before you can speak to a live rep. If you’re facing an emergency situation, this system can be a bit of an inconvenience.
 But if you’re dealing with a more minor issue, the company does offer email support and a number of online resources to help you troubleshoot problems on your own.